SSPW/ERLTSpeaker/Generic/GettingStarted.md

 Open a browser.
 Download the .cfg and .py files located here. https://github.com/SSPW/ERLTSpeaker/tree/master/Generic Place them in a new folder ERLTGenericSpeaker.

-Configuration (windows)
+Configuration
 ----------
 **Step 1:**
-Right-click on ERLTGenericSpeaker.cfg and "open with" and select notepad or wordpad.
+open ERLTGenericSpeaker.cfg a text editor.

 **Step 2:**
 Edit the first line to reflect the the transponder id you want to monitor.